philharrisathome/AdsbAnalyzer/README.md

 # AdsbAnalyzer
-Performance analysis of ADSB messages
+A very simple framework for analysis of live & recorded ADSB messages